About Us Contact Us Feedback Link To Us Maps Of India CD Map Solutions RSS Feeds

 The Central Government presented the Statement on Industrial Policy in 1991, which provided simplified methods for the better governance of the Foreign Technology Agreements.
 Sec 39C deals with Foreign Technology Agreements.
 There are certain standardized clauses for the approval of the Foreign Technology Collaboration in India.

-The approval techniques follow two methods, namely automatic approval and government approval
+The approval techniques follow two methods, namely automatic approval and government approval.

 Government Approval

-The manufacturing and products should be compliant with the small scale industries Proposals which involve previous trademark agreement, joint ventures, technology transfer, etc In case of an extension of the foreign technology collaboration agreements which had been automatically approved earlier
+In case of an extension of the foreign technology collaboration agreements which had been automatically approved earlier

 Automatic Approval